 What is the Monroe County Friend of the Court?

 The Monroe County Friend of The Court works to resolve issues involving cases dealing with divorce, spousal support, child custody, child support, and parenting time.
-The FOC also deals with cases that requires enforcement of these areas of Michigan family law.
+The FOC also deals with cases that require enforcement of these areas of Michigan family law.
 The Monroe FOC serves the 38th Circuit Court and is located in the same building as the Monroe County Courthouse at 106 East First St. Monroe, MI.
 These offices are open to the public.